daniel-andersen/Interactive-Tabletop-Projected-Old/README.md

 Interactive Tabletop Project:ed is a framework for creating interactive, digital tabletop projects, focusing mainly on board games played with physical bricks.
 It provides a JavaScript client API for easy content creation.

-A working prototype setup consisting of a portable projector and a Raspberry Pi with attached camera module can be seen from the github page.
+A working prototype setup consisting of a portable projector and a Raspberry Pi with attached camera module can be seen below.

 ![Magic Lamp](Photos/maze_1.jpg)